 Let’s face it, when writing down the steps of a process, there will be times where you have to rearrange the order, either by intent or accident, and when you do so, don’t you want an easier way to do it all rather than having to delete and re-write the list then individually add each checkbox beside it again?

-Update: Since this article was originally published, Google has introduced a checkbox feature in their Google Sheets service.
+Update: Since this article was originally published, a Google Sheets checkbox feature has been introduced in their Google Sheets service.
 It can be found under the ‘Insert’ tab.

 Creating a checklist with Zenkit allows you to track progress visually and mark things off as they’re completed with taking little to no steps to do so.

 Simply create a new Collection, give it a checklist title, and start listing the steps/items that aren’t to be forgotten.
 The recommended view, of course, is the ‘List view’, however, the beauty of using Zenkit is that every view — bar the table view — can be turned into a checklist!